 An Orthotropics Review

-I found this comment by Mr. Peter Beckwith while looking for more information on Orthotropics.
+This comment is by Mr. Peter Beckwith.
 His comment was in response to an article in the New York Times, The Costs of Perfecting a Smile, by Karen Barrow on January 21, 2011.
 If you click the link, you’ll find Mr. Beckwith’s comment posted on January 28, 2011.
-(Update 1/18/2018: I looked for Mr. Beckwith's comment on the NY Times article and was unable to find it.
-The comments now stop at January 22, 2011.)
-This was the most helpful review I have found.

 Here's Mr. Beckwith's Orthotropics Review: